TheNouillet/symfony-vscode/README.md

 * see all services aliases
 * ...

+This extension also enable autocompletion in YAML files to reference services.

 ## How does it works ?

 To detect Symfony projects, this extension rely on `composer.json` files with `symfony/symfony` as one of its dependencies.

 The `composer.json` file is supposed to be at the root of your Symfony project.

-When the project is detected, it simply uses the `debug:container` and `debug:router` console commands to hydrate the views.
+When the project is detected, it simply uses the `debug:container` and `debug:router` console commands to hydrate the views and autocompletions.

 ## Extension Settings